May 12, 2015

 Collars, Tags: Your Cat’s Safety Net

-If your cat gets lost, an identification tag can help bring him home
+If your cat gets lost, an identification tag can help bring them home

 Whether it's an engraved sterling silver disk from a fancy boutique or a make-it-yourself aluminum circle from a pet store, your cat's ID tag is more than feline jewelry.
 It's a vital safety net for keeping you and your companion together.